Dome of Doom Records

-Dome of Doom Records (or simply Dome of Doom) is a Los Angeles-based independent record label founded in 2011 by musician and record producer Wylie Cable, that specializes in boutique physical media artifacts, producing and distributing vinyl, CD and cassette for artists globally.
-Dome of Doom also distributes music digitally via Alpha Pup, and has licensed music from the catalog to HBO, Adidas, Volcom, HUF Skateboards, Oakley and more via a partnership with the independent licensing firm Wav-Pool.
+Dome of Doom Records is a Los Angeles-based independent record label founded in 2011 by musician and record producer Wylie Cable.
+The label specializes in boutique physical media artifacts, producing and distributing vinyl, CD and cassette for artists globally.
+Dome of Doom originally began releasing music on cassette, Soundcloud, and Bandcamp in 2011, and began distributing music digitally via a partnership with Alpha Pup in 2015.

+Distribution

+Dome of Doom distributes its music catalogue digitally via Symphonic, and has licensed music from the catalogue to HBO, Netflix, Hulu, Nike, Adidas, Volcom, HUF Skateboards, Oakley and more via partnerships with independent Los Angeles based licensing firms like Wav-Pool and Nowagain as well as London based independent sync agency Made By Ikigai.
+Dome of Doom Records also has a world-wide physical distribution partnership with Fat Beats and has vinyl, cassette and CD editions of the labels releases available in local record stores in several countries.

-Dome of Doom Records has released music by Daedelus, Marcel Rodriguez (The Mars Volta), Huxley Anne, Linaforina, Kenny Segal, QRTR, Bleep Bloop, DMVU, Holly, Jon Casey, AHEE, Gothic Tropic, Dabow, DJ Ride and many more.
-Having just recently hit its 10-year-anniversary with the release of a celebratory compilation, Decade Of Doom.
+Dome of Doom Records has released music by artists including Daedelus, Marcel Rodriguez (The Mars Volta), Huxley Anne, Linaforina, Kenny Segal, QRTR, Bleep Bloop, DMVU, Holly, Jon Casey, Gothic Tropic, Dabow, and DJ Ride.